shrutikpawale18/Similarity_Measure/README.md

 The most common and efficient data structure used is the hash map or dictionary.
 It stores the frequency of the words so that retrieval is only O(1) when calculating the tf-idf and similarity.

+### Results

+Sentences 1 and 2 have a higher similarity of 74% than sentences 1 and 3 with 63%.

 # Instructions to run

 The `similarity_measure.ipynb` has a Google Colab Notebook link.
 It has the texts, just need to select `Rull all` from the `Runtime` tab.